grymoire7/MyCLI/README.md

 flexibility and very few keystrokes (`m t c`).
 New files can be created either by copying existing examples to a new place/name or by specifying an ERB template.
 When using templates, you can specify template data several ways in your `config.yaml` file.
-You can specify the data directly, by URL (TODO), or be prompted for it at generation time.
+You can specify the data directly, by URL, or be prompted for it at generation time.
 You can even supply multiple sets of data that is indexed/keyed however you like (e.g. by deploy date) and then specify that key at generation time.
 All of which can be flexibly defined in your